fabric/fabric/doc/site/user_guide.md

 ### User-local configurations and .fabric

 In the real world (at least the part I'm in), most projects are developed in teams.
-This means that more than one person might be allowed to the deploy any given project.
+This means that more than one person might be allowed to deploy any given project.
 This often means that we'll have some per-developer configuration located on his/her computer - the *username* that is used to log into the servers are the prime example of such individualized configuration.

-This is where the .fabric file come in; before the fabfile is load, Fabric will look for a .fabric file in your home directory and load it if found.
+This is where the .fabric file comes in; before the fabfile is loaded, Fabric will look for a .fabric file in your home directory and load it if found.
 Because it is loaded before the fabfile, you can override these defaults in the fabfile.